top of page

 Montcalm Conservation District has a cost-share opportunity available to Montcalm County landowners for the treatment of Japanese knotweed, Japanese stiltgrass, Chinese yam and black swallow-wort when contracted with the Kent Conservation District Strike Team for treatment in Montcalm County.

-If you believe you have one of the five species listed above and are interested in treatment funding, please contact our Conservation Program Technician, Lauren Hirschfield, at 989-831-4212 x105 or lauren.hirschfield@macd.org.
+If you believe you have one of the five species listed above and are interested in treatment funding, please contact our Conservation Program Technician, Lauren Hirschfield, at 989-831-4212 x 2136 or lauren.hirschfield@macd.org.

 Hollow stalks like bamboo, white flowers like upward spikes, and preference toward sunny and moist conditions.
 Height averages 3 - 10 ft tall.